hunterjackson/docs/source/hazelcast.rst

 =======================

 A Connector and Sink to write events from Kafka to HazelCast.
 The connector takes the value from the Kafka Connect SinkRecords and inserts a new entry to a HazelCast reliable topic.
-The Sink only supports writing to reliable topics and ring buffers.
+The Sink only supports writing to reliable topics.

 The Sink supports:

-1. :ref:`The KCQL routing querying <kcql>` - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to .
+1. :ref:`The KCQL routing querying <kcql>` - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to Hazelcast.
 2. Topic to table routing via KCQL.
 3. Error policies for handling failures.
-4. Storing as JSON or Avro in  via KCQL.
+4. Storing as JSON or Avro in Hazelcast via KCQL.
-5. Support for writing to reliable topics and ring buffers via KCQL.

 Prerequisites
 -------------

 - Confluent 3.0.1
--  3.6.4
+- Hazelcast 3.6.4
 - Java 1.8
 - Scala 2.11